Want to learn how to create an NFT? Ethereum is needed to make NFTs, and you can get some on eToro.

 Other Ways to Profit from NFTs

-There are 3 main routes to profit from NFTs: creation, scalping and investments in the industry.
+There are 3 main routes to profit from NFTs: creation, flipping and investments in the industry.
+They have more use cases other than profit too like domain names.

-For most people, their best bet to cashing in on the NFT bubble before it pops would be to invest in a platform like Nifty Gateway, OpenSea or Rarible.
+For many people, their best bet to cashing in on the NFT bubble before it pops would be to invest in a platform like Nifty Gateway, OpenSea or Rarible.
 During the California gold rush, most miners left empty-handed, but those who sold the picks and shovels became incredibly rich.
+This is difficult for investors with smaller portfolios, however as none of these platforms are publicly traded yet.

 If you’re an artist or influencer, it may be worth it to create your own NFTs for your fans.
 YouTuber and professional boxer Logan Paul made over $5 million in 1 single day by selling 3,000 NFTs for 1 Ether each.
 Clearly, NFT FOMO is at an all-time high.
 Another more recent example is the Nelk Boys selling 10,000 MetaCard NFT passes to fans, raking in over $23 million in sales in less than 24 hours.

 NFTs can represent physical and digital objects.
-For example, the NBA is tokenizing clips of the biggest plays in basketball history and selling them for a fortune — and they get a 5% cut of all secondary market transactions — just another benefit of NFTs for their creators.
+For example, the NBA's Topshot platform is tokenizing clips of the biggest plays in basketball history and selling them for a fortune — and they get a 5% cut of all secondary market transactions — just another benefit of NFTs for their creators.
+This seems to only be the beginning of the intersection of sports and NFTs.
+The NFL recently launched its version of NBA Topshot called NFL All Day and it has been incredibly successful already.

-The cryptopunks are tokenized images of 24 x 24-bit avatars.
-There are 10,000 cryptopunks in total, each one uniquely identifiable and boasting an average sale price of over $100,000.
+The Cryptopunks are tokenized images of 24 x 24-bit avatars.
+There are 10,000 Cryptopunks in total, each one uniquely identifiable and boasting an average sale price of over $100,000.
+Some have even sold for millions of dollars.
 There are 9 aliens, 24 apes, 88 zombies, 3,840 females and 6,039 males — each randomly generated with a unique set of attributes that also vary in rarity.
-Only 44 cryptopunks have the “beanie” attribute, making them instantly more valuable than 1 of the 332 that have VR goggles.
+Only 44 Cryptopunks have the “beanie” attribute, making them instantly more valuable than 1 of the 332 that have VR goggles.

 Another popular collection is Bored Ape Yacht Club, made by Yuga Labs which recently acquired CryptoPunks and Meebits.
-This collection is owned by celebrities like Post Malone, Snoop Dog, Madonna, Steph Curry, Eminem, and dozens of other celebrities.
-While the mint price of BAYC was 0.08 Ether, you’ll need to shell out 6-figures to get your hands on one today.
+This collection is owned by celebrities like Post Malone, Snoop Dog, Jimmy Fallon, Madonna, Steph Curry, Eminem and dozens of other celebrities.
+While the mint price of BAYC was 0.08 Ether, you'll need to shell out 6-figures to get your hands on one today.

 The Future of NFTs and Tokenization